-- 2 On the basis of evidence available, the Board believes that all contributions required to be made to the Scheme, in accordance with the terms of the Scheme trust deed, have been made. - 3 The Board certifies that, to the best of its knowledge, all benefits required to be paid from the Scheme were paid in accordance with the terms of the Scheme trust deed. - 4 The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was less than the total value of the vested benefits of the Scheme, as at 31 March 2016 (refer note 11 to the financial statements). - 5 The Board confirms that, to the best of its knowledge, not more than 10 percent of the net market value of the Scheme assets were invested with the employer, or associated entities, either directly or indirectly, who are parties to the Scheme. - 6 The Scheme trust deed has not been amended since 25 June 2015, being the date of the Scheme's last annual report.
+- 2 On the basis of evidence available, the Board believes that all contributions required to be made to the Scheme, in accordance with the terms of the Scheme trust deed, have been made. - 3 The Board certifies that, to the best of its knowledge, all benefits required to be paid from the Scheme were paid in accordance with the terms of the Scheme trust deed. - 4 The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was more than the total value of the vested benefits of the Scheme, as at 31 March 2016 (refer to note 12 of the financial statements). - 5 The Board confirms that, to the best of its knowledge, not more than 10% of the net market value of the Scheme assets were invested with employers (or associated entities), either directly or indirectly, who are parties to the Scheme. - 6 The Scheme trust deed has not been amended since 25 June 2015, being the date of the Scheme's last annual report.

-7 Directory Trustee Board of Trustees of the National Provident Fund Members of the Board are: Catherine M Savage (Chairman) Catherine M McDowell Graeme R Mitchell Fiona A Oliver Edward J Schuck (appointed 1 July 2015 ) Wayne Stechman Administration manager Datacom Employer Services Limited Investment managers Fixed interest managers AMP Capital Investors (New Zealand) Limited Ashmore Investment Management Limited Brandywine Global Investment Management, LLC Pacific Investment Management Company, LLC Wellington Management Company, LLP New Zealand equity managers ANZ Investments Limited Harbour Asset Management Limited Overseas equity managers AQR Capital Management, LLC Arrowstreet Capital, Limited Partnership Lazard Asset Management, LLC Marathon Asset Management, LLP Foreign exchange hedging managers ANZ Bank New Zealand Limited Bank of New Zealand Limited Actuary Christine D Ormrod, PricewaterhouseCoopers Auditor David J Shadwell, Deloitte (on behalf of the Auditor-General) Solicitor DLA Piper New Zealand Bank Bank of New Zealand Custodian JP Morgan Chase Bank
+7 Directory Trustee Board of Trustees of the National Provident Fund Members of the Board are: Catherine M Savage (Chairman) Catherine M McDowell Graeme R Mitchell Fiona A Oliver Edward J Schuck (appointed 1 July 2015) Wayne Stechman Administration manager Datacom Employer Services Limited Investment managers Cash managers AMP Capital Investors (NZ) Limited ANZ Bank NZ Limited Fixed interest managers Ashmore Investment Management Limited Brandywine Global Investment Management, LLC Pacific Investment Management Company, LLC Wellington Management Company, LLP Foreign exchange hedging managers ANZ Bank NZ Limited Bank of New Zealand Limited Actuary Christine D Ormrod, PricewaterhouseCoopers Auditor General) David J Shadwell, Deloitte (on behalf of the Auditor- Solicitor DLA Piper New Zealand Bank Bank of New Zealand Custodian JP Morgan Chase Bank